Kinnow

 The kinnow is a high yield mandarin hybrid cultivated extensively in the wider Punjab region of India and Pakistan.

 It is a hybrid of two citrus cultivars — 'King' (Citrus nobilis) × 'Willow Leaf' (Citrus × deliciosa) — first developed by Howard B. Frost, at the University of California Citrus Experiment Station.
 After evaluation, the kinnow was released as a new citrus hybrid for commercial cultivation in 1935.

-The largest Kinnow producing district in the world in Sargodha.